jobinau/pg_gather/docs/waitevents.md

 # PostgreSQL Wait Events
-This page lists the major wait events and their implications Always refer to PostgreSQL documentation [here](https://www.postgresql.org/docs/current/monitoring-stats.html#WAIT-EVENT-ACTIVITY-TABLE) onwards
+This page lists the major wait events which generally appears on pg_gather report and their implications
+Please refer to PostgreSQL documentation [here](https://www.postgresql.org/docs/current/monitoring-stats.html#WAIT-EVENT-ACTIVITY-TABLE) onwards for additional wait-events and details.

 ## BufferIO
 buffer I/O. Backends will be trying to clear the Buffers.
 High value indicates that there is not sufficient `shared_buffers`.
 Generally it is expected to have assoicated `DataFileRead` also